pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 ~~~~~~~~~~~~~~~~

 In a small network it is quite common to use the Virtual Machine Port
-Group on vSwitch0 to provide the LAN interface for pfSense.
-That allows
+Group on vSwitch0 to provide the LAN interface for the pfSense firewall.
-access to the LAN side of the pfSense virtual machine and to manage the
+That allows access to the LAN side of the pfSense virtual machine and to
-ESXi host with the vSphere client from a single PC.
-Of course, the
+manage the ESXi host with the vSphere client from a single PC.
+Of course,
-virtual machine (e.g., pfSense) and the ESXi management interface must
+the virtual machine (e.g., the pfSense firewall) and the ESXi management
-have different IP addresses.
+interface must have different IP addresses.

 *COMMENT: I must say here that I always separate the ESXi Management
 network from other networks.
 I won't go into the detail but there are